Seal & Al Green

 also hit the charts.

 of a skin infection initially depressed him, but eventually became

 a kind of insignia as he became an established singer and songwriter.
-In

-agree that he should appear as the headliner after
+up.
+Secondly, to agree that he should appear as the headliner after

-The Reverend Al Green, caused much heated discussion, as well as raised sweat
+The Reverend Al Green, caused much heated discussion, as well as

-to, vacate the press area, before his
+and photographers to, vacate the press area, before his

 anywhere near him.